-The information in this report that relates to Metro Reserves is based on information compiled by MEC Mining and reviewed by Edward Bolton, a Competent Person who is a Member of the Australasian Institute of Mining and Metallurgy (M.AusIMM)).
-Mr Bolton is a full-time employee of MEC Mining Pty Ltd. Mr Bolton has sufficient experience that is relevant to the style of mineralization, type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Mr Bolton consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+Any information in this report that relates to the Metro Mining Bauxite Hills Reserves is based on information compiled by MEC Mining and reviewed by Grant Malcolm, a Competent Person who is a Member of the Australasian Institute of Mining and Metallurgy.
+Grant Malcolm is a full-time employee of MEC Mining Pty Ltd. Grant Malcolm has sufficient experience that is relevant to the style of mineralization, type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code of Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Grant Malcolm consents to the inclusion in the report of the matter based on his information in the form and context in which it appears.

-Forward Looking Statement: Statements and material contained in this ASX Release, particularly those regarding possible or assumed future performance, production levels or rates, commodity prices, resources or potential growth of Metro Mining Limited, industry growth or other trend projections are, or may be, forward looking statements.
+Forward Looking Statement:

+Statements and material contained in this ASX Release, particularly those regarding possible or assumed future performance, production levels or rates, commodity prices, resources or potential growth of Metro Mining Limited, industry growth or other trend projections are, or may be, forward looking statements.
 Such statements relate to future events and expectations and, as such, involve known and unknown risks and uncertainties.
-Graphs used in the presentation (including data used in the graphs) are sourced from third parties and Metro Mining has not independently verified the information.
-Metro Mining is at an early development stage and while it does not currently have an operating bauxite mine it is taking early and preliminary steps (such as but not limited to Prefeasibility studies etc.) that are intended to ultimately result in the building and construction of an operating mine at its project areas.
 Although reasonable care has been taken to ensure that the facts stated in this Presentation are accurate and or that the opinions expressed are fair and reasonable, no reliance can be placed for any purpose whatsoever on the information contained in this document or on its completeness.
 Actual results and developments may differ materially from those expressed or implied by these forward-looking statements depending on a variety of factors.
-Nothing in this Presentation should be construed as either an offer to sell or a solicitation of an offer to buy or sell shares in any jurisdiction.
+Nothing in this Release should be construed as either an offer to sell or a solicitation of an offer to buy or sell shares in any jurisdiction.